Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Introduction

-While formulations in~\cite{BergFriedlander:2008,BergFriedlander:2011} choose $\rho$ in~\eqref{BPDN} to be the quadratic penalty, recent extensions~\cite{AravkinBurkeFriedlander:2012} allow more general penalties to be used.
-In particular, robust convex (see e.g.~\cite{Hub}) and nonconvex penalties (see e.g.~\cite{Lange1989, AravkinFHV:2012}) can be used to measure misfit error in the~\eqref{BPDN} formulation.
-These extensions are also captured by the framework we propose for the rank optimization problem, and allow matrix completion problems that are robust to data contamination.
+While formulations in~\cite{BergFriedlander:2008,BergFriedlander:2011} choose $\rho$ in~\eqref{BPDN} to be the quadratic penalty, recent extensions~\cite{AravkinBurkeFriedlander:2013} allow more general penalties to be used.
+In particular, robust convex (see e.g.~\cite{Hub}) and nonconvex penalties (see e.g.~\cite{Lange1989, AravkinFHV:2012}) can be used to measure misfit error in the~\eqref{BPDN} formulation. \black{We incorporate these extensions into our framework, allowing matrix completion formulations that are robust to data contamination. }

 Finally, subspace information can be used to inform the matrix completion problem, analogously to how partial support information can be used to improve the sparse recovery problem~\cite{Mansour:TIT12}.
-This idea is especially important for seismic interpolation, where frequency continuation is used.
-We show that subspace information can be incorporated into the proposed framework using reweighting.
+This idea is especially important for seismic interpolation, where {\it frequency continuation} is used.
+We show that subspace information can be incorporated into the proposed framework using reweighting, \black{and that the resulting approach can improve recovery SNR in a frequency continuation setting.
+Specifically, subspace information obtained at lower frequencies can be incorporated into reweighted formulations for recovering data at higher frequencies.}

 To summarize, we design factorization-based formulations and algorithms for matrix completion that \begin{enumerate} \item Achieve a specified target misfit level provided by the user (i.e. solve~\eqref{BPDN}). \item Achieve recovery in spite of severe data contamination using robust cost functions $\rho$ in~\eqref{BPDN} \item Incorporate subspace information into the inversion using re-weighting. \end{enumerate}